atlanticchilli/qf-research-feed/preprints/2025/12/arxiv_2512.07787_v2/01_intro.md

 For any random variable or random vector, we denote its probability density function, cumulative distribution function (CDF), and decumulative (survival) function (DDF) by ff, FF, and F¯\overline{F}, respectively, using subscripts to indicate the relevant variables.
 For example, F𝑿F\_{\bm{X}} denotes the joint CDF of the random vector 𝐗\mathbf{X}, while FXiF\_{X\_{i}} denotes the marginal CDF of XiX\_{i} for i∈{1,…,n}i\in\{1,\dots,n\}.
 Unless explicitly stated, we impose no integrability assumptions on the random variables.

-Throughout the remainder of the paper, we assume that each random variable XiX\_{i} has support with lower endpoint at zero, that is,
+Throughout Sections [2](https://arxiv.org/html/2512.07787v2#S2 "2 VaR Sub-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables") and [3](https://arxiv.org/html/2512.07787v2#S3 "3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables") of the paper, we assume that each random variable XiX\_{i} has support with lower endpoint at zero, that is,

 |  |  |  |
 | --- | --- | --- |
 |  | ai=sup{x∈ℝ:FXi​(x)≤0}=0,∀i∈{1,…,n}.a\_{i}=\sup\{x\in\mathbb{R}:F\_{X\_{i}}(x)\leq 0\}=0,\qquad\forall i\in\{1,\dots,n\}. |  |

-In the final section, we show how this assumption can be relaxed.
+In the final section, Section [4](https://arxiv.org/html/2512.07787v2#S4 "4 Further Generalizations and Remarks ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables"), we show how this assumption can be relaxed.
 In particular, we extend all results to the setting where the lower endpoints aia\_{i} are arbitrary but finite, and also to the complementary case in which the random variables are instead bounded above.

 Finally, for any random variable ZZ, we define its VaR at confidence level p∈(0,1)p\in(0,1) as the left-quantile (left-inverse) of its distribution: